Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 If you're looking for a juicy, flavorful tropical fruit that grows in many regions of the world, passion fruit should be at the top of your list.
 This popular variety comes with multiple varieties ranging from different sizes and shapes to unique colors.

 The outer shell is hard and brightly colored - once opened up, you'll find its tart yet sweet center filled with seeds!
-Passion fruits are part of the Passiflora family found in both subtropical and tropical climates around the globe.
+Passion fruits are part of the Passiflora family and are found in both subtropical and tropical climates around the globe.

-Purple Passion Fruit (Passiflora edulis):
+1. Purple Passion Fruit (Passiflora Edulis):

 This particular variation of the fruit is deep purple when ready for harvest and has a heavenly balance between sweet and tart.
-It can be used in an array of recipes from desserts, to cocktails, or even salads!
+It can be used in an array of recipes, from desserts to cocktails or even salads.

-Yellow Passion Fruit (Passiflora flavicarpa)
+2. Yellow Passion Fruit

 The ripe yellow skin of this variety of passion fruit illuminates with a brightness that demands attention.

-Giant Granadilla (Passiflora quadrangularis)
+3. Giant Granadilla (Passiflora Quadrangularis)

 Boasting an impressive 8-inch diameter, this is the most voluminous type of passion fruit.
 With its greenish-yellow exterior and slightly sweet taste, it's no surprise that people use succulent flesh to make juice or as a component in desserts.

-Sweet Granadilla (Passiflora ligularis):
+4. Sweet Granadilla (Passiflora Ligularis):

-Banana Passion Fruit (Passiflora mollissima)
+5. Banana Passion Fruit (Passiflora Mollissima)

 With its elongated and slender form, the yellow-green skin of this fruit gives it a charming, unique look.
 Its alluring sweetness with subtle hints of banana makes for an ideal ingredient in juice or topping for sweet treats.